-Executive directors receive no extra remuneration for their service on the Board beyond their executive salary package and participation in any employee share purchase plan as approved by shareholders.
+Executive directors receive no extra remuneration for their service on the Board beyond their executive salary package and participation in any employee share purchase plan.

-Remuneration of non-executive directors is determined in maximum aggregate by the shareholders, and is allocated by the Board on the recommendation of the Nomination and Remuneration Committee.
-The Nomination and Remuneration Committee will take independent advice in respect to directors' fees on an as needed basis.
+Remuneration of non-executive directors is determined in maximum aggregate by the shareholders, and is allocated by the Board on the recommendation of the Remuneration Committee.
+The Remuneration Committee will take independent advice in respect to directors' fees on an as needed basis.